 Trinitatis VII or 7th Sunday after Trinitatis

 Widerstehe doch der Sünde, BWV 54, is an early Weimar cantata and the oldest existing cantata for a solo voice.
 There is some discussion about when this cantata was created, but the lyrics are by Georg Christian Lehms, who wrote the texts for the 1400 (!) cantatas by Cristoph Graupner (1683-1760).
-I must say I did not know his work, but search him out, it's worthwhile.
+I must say I was not familiar with Graupner's work, but search him out, it's worthwhile.

 Next up are three Leipzig cantatas from the first three complete liturgic cycles. Ärgre dich, o Seele, nicht, BWV 186, is based on a an earlier Weimar Advent cantata (BWV 186a), which is lost.
 Leipzig observed Tempus Clausum (no music in mass) during Advent (Weimar did not), so Bach chose to expand the work and reuse it for another liturgical day.
 A fine cantata should never be wasted.

 Was willst du dich betrüben, BWV 107, is part of the chorale cantata cycle of 1724-1725.
 But it is a bit of an exception in its structure: almost all cantatas of that cycle leave the hymn on which it is based untouched in the first and last movement, with other arias and recitatives in between.
 This cantata BWV 107 however uses the "per-omnes-versus" structure: the text of the hymn remains untouched.
 It is an older way of doing things, and Bach did use it in early works.
 He also used it later on when he could not rely on a good poet for a libretto, but it remains a secret why he used it here.
 The hymn is based on the evangelical text of the Feeding of the Multitude with Loaves and Fishes.